Alboredy/Alboredy.github.io/README.md

-# Mahmoud Alboredy

 ## Summary
-I’m an active professional with extensive experience in customer communication and process optimization within the telecommunications industry.
-Proficient at complaints handling and conflict resolution.
-Skilled in SharePoint management, MS Power Platform, and MS Office.
 - Created interactive BI dashboards for performance tracking on YoY, MoM, and DoD.
 - Developed department-specific applications to:
   - Reduce handling time by 25% with average utilization passing 76% for CC Resolution Managers.